How Much Coffee Should You Drink?

 Drinking 1 cup daily lowered the risk of dying from liver cirrhosis by 23%, whereas 4 cups daily lowered the risk of cirrhosis by 84%.

 Drinking 3-4 cups per day was associated with a 25% lower risk of developing diabetes.
-Every additional cup of coffee, up to 6-8 per day, was associated with a 5-10% risk of developing type 2 diabetes (up to 67%)
+Each subsequent cup of coffee, up to 6-8 per day, was associated with an additional 5-10% reduced risk of developing type 2 diabetes (up to 67%).

 If you have been diagnosed with hypertension, you should not increase your caffeine consumption without first speaking to your doctor, since findings show progressively larger blood pressure responses to caffeine in persons with increasing risk of hypertension.